andrewrgarcia/andrewrgarcia/README.md

 I also have experience working carefully with a wide variety of chemicals, doing flame sealing of glassware for lab experiments, setting up separation processes at the lab scale, and running experiments which require a constant influx of heat, both as batch and semi-batch processes.

 - 🔭 I’m currently working on my Ph.D. dissertation
-- 💬 Ask me about crystal growth, MOFs, three-dimensional stuff, multi-dimensional arrays ('tensors'), machine- and deep-learning, anisotropy, entropy
+- 💬 Ask me about crystal growth, MOFs, three-dimensional stuff, multi-dimensional arrays ('tensors'), machine- and deep-learning, anisotropy, entropy, lattices
-- 📫 How to reach me: my website
+- 📫 How to reach me: email (on my website)

 <!--